 As Educational programs designed to engage the public is a major part of World Heart Day, organizations and Hospitals included in Heart net as Bir Hospital, Cardiac Society of Nepal, Friends of Open Heart, Heart Club Nepal, Help for Heart Surgery, Jayanti Memorial Trust, Manmohan Cardio Thoracic Vascular, and Transplant Center, Medicare National Hospital Medical Trust, Nepal Diabetes Society, Nepal Heart Foundation Lalitpur, Nepal Heart Foundation Kathmandu, Norvic International Hospital, Society for Healthy Heart, Nepal Hypertension Society, etc around 21-22 organizations including Dharmabhakta National Transplant Center participate in this grand event to make it a success.

 Treatment of heart disease is expensive and complicated, but prevention measures are cheap, easy, and accessible.
-On the occasion of Heart Day this year, let us put our hand at our heart (chest) and make a resolution to eat healthy food, exercise regularly, not to use tobacco or its product, quitting alcohol, stop smoking, and getting involved in physical exercises, encourage children in sports and stop, discourage junk foods altogether.
+On the occasion of Heart Day this year, let us put our hand at our heart (chest) and make a resolution to eat healthy food, exercise regularly, not to use tobacco or its product, quit alcohol, stop smoking, and get involved in physical exercises, encourage children in sports and stop, discourage junk foods altogether.
 It is also important to have one’s cholesterol level, blood pressure, and heart checked on a regular basis to see if the heart is on the right track or not.
-So on Heart Day, let us get involved too, eat more fruit and vegetables, get outside, have a walk in the morning and evening, or whenever it feels convenient and let us both you and your heart shall feel the benefits.
+So on Heart Day, let us get involved too, eat more fruit and vegetables, get outside, have a walk in the morning and evening, or whenever it feels convenient, and let both you and your heart shall feel the benefits.